alt-ctrl-code/home/CONFIGURATION.md

 ### <a name="expressions">Scripting and Expressions</a>

-Some configuration libraries such Spring (SpEl), and Hashicorp's HCL offer support for more complex expression resolution, in the configuration loading (or injection).
+Some configuration libraries such Spring (SpEL), and Hashicorp's HCL offer support for more complex expression resolution, in the configuration loading (or injection).

-Beyond the use cases we have set out above, which support modularity (re-use), source-controlled secrets, and de-referencing volatile values, its a healthy choice to avoid complex expressions in configuration, and defer them to initialisation code within the application itself.
+Beyond the use cases we have set out above, which support modularity (re-use), source-controlled secrets, and de-referencing volatile values, it's a healthy choice to avoid complex expressions in configuration, and defer them to initialisation code within the application itself.

 > __Healthy Choice:__ avoid complex expressions in configuration, and defer them to initialisation code within the application itself.

 ### <a name="cdi">Integrated with Dependency Injection</a>

+It can be useful,  if we prefer to use a dependency injection mechanism, if the configuration façade is integrated with the DI mechanism, allowing class or structure properties to be wired directly from the configuration, for example Spring Boot has a well understood mechanism for this via its @Value annotation.

 ### <a name="open">Open For Extension</a>

+Ideally, whichever mechanism we choose, it may never fit the unique needs of our application, and those cases it is useful if the configuration façade is "open for extension", with a pluggable design that can supports novel behaviours not catered for by the original authors.

 <a name="facades">Configuration Packages, in The Market</a>
 ------------------------------------------

+We have mentioned several configuration packages throughout the text, and we compare them below.

 ### <a name="matrix">Package Feature Matrix</a>

 ### <a name="buyvsbuild">"Buy" vs Build</a>